 Reading at Mass: please include a wish to read on your application form.
 There are a finite number of opportunities to read so please do not be disappointed if you are not able to read this year.

-Sign language: a number of pilgrims volunteer to sign Mass in Lourdes for those who are deaf or hard of hearing; they are not usually professional signers but provide service to each other.
+Sign language: a number of pilgrims volunteer as communicators to sign Mass in Lourdes for those who are deaf or hard of hearing; they are not usually professional communicators but provide service to each other.
 If you can sign and would like to help, please let us know in the skills and abilities section of our application form.

 What should I do if I am worried about someone on the pilgrimage?

 The Diocese of Arundel and Brighton is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
 There is a clear expectation that all those travelling on the pilgrimage share this commitment.
 All pilgrims will receive information and contact details on how to raise their concerns during our week in Lourdes.
 If you are unsure please speak to a member of your Hotel Group’s Leadership Team or the Pilgrimage Core Team who will be able to advise you of our escalation procedures.

 What do I do if I am unwell in Lourdes?